 The Housing and Essential Needs program is funded by the Washington State Department of Commerce through a grant by the City of Spokane.

 Supportive Services for Veteran Families (SSVF) is a housing stability program for eligible veterans struggling to obtain and sustain permanent housing.
-Goodwill partners with Volunteers of America and Transitions to provide these intensive services to veterans and their families in Spokane, Stevens, Pend Orielle, Kootenai, Ferry, Lincoln, Whitman, and Bonner counties.
+Goodwill partners with Volunteers of America to provide these intensive services to veterans and their families in Spokane, Stevens, Pend Orielle, Kootenai, Ferry, Lincoln, Whitman, and Bonner counties.
 SSVF is able to assist over 400 veterans each year.